Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Results and discussion

 \subsection{Comparisons among wiggle spectra}

-In Fig.~\ref{fig:2} we compare the results of the linear, nonlinear and reconstructed {$P_{\rm rw}(k)$} obtained from DM, H1 and H2 at the four redshifts for the three wiggled models.
-The black solid lines represent the linear {$P_{\rm rw}(k)$} obtained from the initial conditions of the simulations, which are equivalent to the primordial oscillatory features.
-The blue dashed lines represent the nonlinear {$P_{\rm rw}(k)$} obtained from the output snapshots of the simulations, which are also referred to as the unreconstructed {$P_{\rm rw}(k)$} for {convenience.} It can be seen that the wiggles on small scales are gradually {damped} as the redshift decreases.
-The red dash-dotted lines represent the reconstructed {$P_{\rm rw}(k)$} obtained from the {reconstructed density field}, which {helps to partially retrieve} the lost wiggles.
+In Fig.~\ref{fig:2}, we compare the results of the linear, nonlinear and reconstructed {$\Yuhao{O}_{\rm rw}(k)$} obtained from DM, H1 and H2 at the four redshifts for the \Yuhaonew{four} wiggled models.
+The black solid lines represent the linear {$\Yuhao{O}_{\rm rw}(k)$} obtained from the initial conditions of the simulations, which are equivalent to the primordial oscillatory features.
+The blue dashed lines represent the nonlinear {$\Yuhao{O}_{\rm rw}(k)$} obtained from the output snapshots of the simulations, which are also referred to as the unreconstructed {$\Yuhao{O}_{\rm rw}(k)$} for {convenience.} It can be seen that the wiggles on small scales are gradually {damped} as the redshift decreases.
+The red dash-dotted lines represent the reconstructed {$\Yuhao{O}_{\rm rw}(k)$} obtained from the {reconstructed density field}, which {helps to partially retrieve} the damped wiggles.

-The {$P_{\rm rw}(k)$ results} shown in the first column are obtained from DM, which exhibit some common characteristics for {all} three wiggled models.
-By comparing the unreconstructed {results} with the {linear-theory predictions}, it seems that the {scale} at which the wiggles {start to be weakened} becomes larger as {time progresses, though} the specific range {differs} a bit for different models due to the discrepancies in their original shape of the oscillations.
-For instance, {deviation from linear theory} at $z=0$ is at $k \gtrsim 0.09 \ h \rm Mpc^{-1}$ for Model 1, $k \gtrsim 0.07 \ h \rm Mpc^{-1}$ for Model 2 and $k \gtrsim 0.08 \ h \rm Mpc^{-1}$ for Model 3.
-Furthermore, the wiggles on scales $k \gtrsim 0.3 \ h \rm Mpc^{-1}$ are {almost} totally lost at $z=0$, {and} so the recovery of the wiggles on scales $0.3 \lesssim k \lesssim 0.5 \ h \rm Mpc^{-1}$ would be {an} important {objective of} reconstruction.
-By comparing the reconstructed {$P_{\rm rw}$ results} with the {linear-theory prediction}, it can be seen that, {despite some} imperfection, the reconstruction still to a large extent {achieves this by} {retrieving} the initial oscillations on our {interested} scales, i.e., $0.05 \lesssim k \lesssim 0.5 \ h \rm Mpc^{-1}$.
+The $\Yuhao{O}_{\rm rw}(k)$ results shown in the first column are obtained from DM, which exhibit some common characteristics for {all} three wiggled models.
+By comparing the unreconstructed results with the linear-theory predictions, it can be seen that the scale at which the wiggles start to be weakened becomes larger as time progresses.
+Furthermore, the wiggles on scales $k \gtrsim 0.3 \ h \rm Mpc^{-1}$ are strongly damped at $z=0$, and so the recovery of the wiggles on scales $0.3 \lesssim k \lesssim 0.5 \ h \rm Mpc^{-1}$ would be an important objective of reconstruction.
+By comparing the reconstructed $\Yuhao{O}_{\rm rw}$ with the linear-theory prediction, we can see that, \Yuhao{while the reconstructed power spectrum is not exactly the same as the linear spectrum,} the reconstruction \Baojiunew{method to a certain extent helps retrieve} the initial oscillations on our interested scales, $0.05 \lesssim k \lesssim 0.5 \ h \rm Mpc^{-1}$. \Baojiunew{This agrees with the findings in \citet{shi2018}, which studied the performance of the same reconstruction method in dark matter reconstruction.}